verypossible/lazysusan/examples/age_difference/README.md

-# Sample Alexa Skill: Bad Dad Jokes 2
+# Sample Alexa Skill: Age Calc

-This application uses a cookie style storage for the current state so that it will not replay the same dad joke back to back.
-This helps illustrate how the state progression works.
+This application demonstrates how a callback can be used to give the user dynamically generated responses.
+While this does not hit an API, it certainly could be used to hit an api and provide the user with custom feedback.

 ## Deploy